The Secret Life Of... (album): Promotion

 The Veronicas also sung the theme song for The WB TV series "Related" where their songs were regularly featured as well making an appearance in the episode "Daddy's Little Girl" where they performed "Heavily Broken".
 They also appeared in an episode of the ABC Family series Beautiful People entitled "Where are We Now?" where they performed "Revolution".
-Their song "4ever" was featured in the 2006 movie She's the Man.
+Their song "4ever" was featured in the 2006 movie She's the Man, as well as being featured in an episode of The Hills, and in the third season of Laguna Beach: The Real Orange County.
+Their song "Nobody Wins" was also featured in an episode of The Hills.